pytorch/xla/API_GUIDE.md

   xm.optimizer_step(optimizer, barrier=True)
 ```

-This snippet highlights how easy it is swap the device type your model runs
+This snippet highlights how easy it is to switch your model to run on XLA.
+The
-on.
-The model definition, dataloader, optimizer and training loop are common
+model definition, dataloader, optimizer and training loop can work on any device.
-to all device types.
-The only XLA-specific code is a couple lines that acquire
+The only XLA-specific code is a couple lines that acquire the XLA device and
-the XLA device and step the optimizer with a `barrier`.
+step the optimizer with a <b>barrier</b>.
 Calling
 `xm.optimizer_step(optimizer, barrier=True)` at the end of each training
 iteration causes XLA to execute its current graph and update the model's
 parameters.
 See [XLA Tensor Deep Dive](#xla-tensor-deep-dive) for more on